mbaumer/us_hep_funding/docs/_states/OK.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  4  Office of Science contracts, totalling  $19,895.00 Who have these contracts gone to?
+In the past 5 years, this state has received:
+4 Office of Science contracts, totalling $19,895.00

                                                   Amount ($)
 vendorname                           fiscal_year
 SOCIETY OF EXPLORATION GEOPHYSICISTS 2013            4158.75